 - National Museum of Mexican Art

 One of the best ways to explore a new city is to taste test your way.

-You'll get a guided tour of the river front and a meal to boot.
+You'll get a guided tour of the riverfront and a meal to boot.
 Look into the different dinner cruise options on our post here.

-We have a whole post about the best Chicago Food tours, included a number of our self guided food tours.
+We have a whole post about the best Chicago Food tours, including a number of our self-guided food tours.

 While some of these services are free, you can usually get tickets either for free or at a discount with Chicago tourist passes.

 These outings are perfect for visitors both young and old.
 We offer dozens of tours, but here are some kid-friendly ones.

 Bus tours are great when traveling with kids because the little ones will have a chance to rest up a bit during a day of sightseeing.